xaxxon/v8toolkit/README.md

         // do something with result->first (if you aren't going to use the result, you should use run_threaded instead of async)
     }
     // the future goes out of scope, so it's no longer keeping your ScriptHelper so if you use the result after here
-    //   you have to be careful that it's still valid (neither the associated context or isolate have been destroyed)
+    //   you have to be careful that it's still valid (ensure neither the associated context or isolate have been destroyed)

-Remember, only one context per isolate can be executing on a thread at a time.
+It's important to note that only one context per isolate can be executing on a thread at a time.
 This means if you spawn off a thread to run in the background, and then try to do something in another context in the same isolate, one of the two will block (whichever doesn't get to the internal V8 lock in the v8::Isolate object first) until the other completes.
 This means it is possible to create a deadlock if your background thread is caught in an infinite loop and your main thread then tries to do something requiring the lock.

 #### Writing more complicated C++ functions using the V8 API

-[Variable-argument functions by using V8 callback info object directly - are return types automatically grabbed or do you have to set it manually in the info object?]
+Earlier, in the section about using STL containers, a function taking 3 ints and returning a vector with those values in it was shown.
+While a function with any number of arguments could have been made, it had to be a fixed number.
+Here, we will learn how to write a function in C++ that can take any number of parameters from javascript and decide how to act on them.

+This will require delving a little bit into the V8 API however.
+The API is complex, not particularly straightforward, and the documentation is hit or miss.

+The most up-to-date documentation lives here:  http://v8.paulfryzel.com/docs/master/

+With the power to write more flexible functions comes the responsibility of doing this work manually.

+First, a function wanting to handle the javascript parameter directly must have the following signature: a single input paramter of type
+`const v8::FunctionCallbackInfo<v8::Value> &` and a `void` return type.
+Only for functions with exactly this signature will the raw data will be passed through to the function with no "magic" behind the scenes.

+Second, the function must manipulate its FunctionCallbackInfo<T> object which represents the javascript function invocation.
+There three important parts of
+FunctionCallbackInfo<T> for this are:

+Length() - the number of parameters passed in from JavaScript. operator[N] - returns the javascript parameter at position N (N must be < Length()) GetReturnValue() - Used for returning a v8::Value back to the JavaScript caller

+Lastly, the types must be marshalled from their JavaScript types to traditional C++ types and then back to a JavaScrit value for the return value.
+There are two functors for doing these conversions - they are called CastToNative<T> and CastToJS<T>.
+T always refers to the native type as the JavaScript type is always v8::Value.

+With this information, here is an example of a function taking an arbitrary number of parameters and returning a std::vector<int> with all the parameters in it:

+    void make_vector(const v8::FunctionCallbackInfo<v8::Value> info &) {
+        std::vector<int> v;
+        for(int i = 0; i < info.Length(); i++) {
+            v.push_back(CastToNative<int>(info[i]));
+        }
+        info.GetReturnValue.Set(CastToJS<std::vector<int>>(v));
+    }

+That's it.
+It loops through each parameter passed in from JavaScript, runs CastToNative<int> on each JavaScript value to coerce it into an int
+(how good that coercion is depends on how integer-y the JavaScript values are), and pushes that int onto the end of the vector.
+Then, to return the result back to the JavaScript caller, it takes the vector and turns it into a v8::Value appropriate for returning back to the JavaScript caller.

+If the type you want to cast to or from isn't supported, more V8 API work is in store, but fortunately the next section is:

+#### Extending CastToNative and CastToJS

+The two functors CastToNative<T> and CastToJS<T> are responsible for converting back and forth between v8::Value (which can represent any JavaScript type) and a specific native type.
+Most of the casts are in casts.hpp.
+There are a large number of specializations - all the native C++ types as well as many types from std::.

+The casts missing from casts.hpp are the ones responsible for handling user-defined types.
+These are located in v8_class_wrapper.h.
+There should be no need to change these.
+They are only selected when no exact match is found.

+There should be enough examples of how to use the V8 API for wrapping types in the existig casts for other types.
+For example, to wrap a new STL container, look at the existing casts for STL containers: std::vector is quite simple, std::map is more complex, and std::multimap is fairly complex as it creates an object with vectors for values.

+#### Exceptions

+The short version:

+Exceptions work just like you'd expect.
+Exceptions thrown in a C++ function called from JavaScript will immediately stop JavaScript execution and bubble up to your script->run() call where you should catch and handle them.
+There are also a few exception types that can be thrown by the system: V8CompilationException and V8ExecutionException.
+These override std::exception and provide the what() method which returns a const char * string description of what happened.
+It also contains the actual v8::Value object thrown by V8 if you need that much detail.
+If you are going to be using the *Helper objects for all your V8 interactions, you can stop here and be happy.
+No need to read any more of this section.

+The long version:

+The V8 JavaScript engine is not exception safe (and is compiled with -fno-exceptions).
+Any exception making it into actual V8 library code will cause your application to immediately exit.
+To add to the confusion, V8 has "exceptions" but they are not related, in any way, to C++ exceptions.

+Knowing this, then, how can "the short version" be true?
+Well, exceptions thrown in C++ code called from ScriptHelper->run() (remember, a ScriptHelper is created behind the scenes if you call context->run()) are wrapped in a V8 Exception before re-entering V8 code and then re-thrown once execution leaves the V8 library stack.
+This re-thrown exception is the same exception as the one thrown inside the callbacks (using std::current_exception and std::exception_ptr to accomplish this).
+Code not using *Helper objects, must deal with any thrown C++ exceptions on their own to make sure they don't reach any V8 code.
+To throw a V8 exception, use v8::Isolate::ThrowException and to catch a V8 exception, declare a v8::TryCatch object on the stack where you want to catch V8 exceptions and you can test TryCatch::HasCaught() to see if it "has caught" and exception.
+Also, often the return value of the V8 call in which the V8 exception was thrown will be a Maybe or a
+MaybeLocal which will contain no value.
+That's a sign to check the TryCatch object for an Exception.
+TryCatch::Exception() returns the actual v8::Value passed to v8::Isolate::ThrowException().

 #### Lifetime rules for wrapped objects
-[wrapped-object lifetime - destructorbehavior stuff goes here]

-The V8 JavaScript engine is not thread safe, but exceptions thrown in your C++ called from javascript are wrapped and re-thrown as the same exception so you should wrap calls to ->run() with a try/catch.
-Even if your code doesn't throw exceptions, V8 can throw it's own "exceptions" (V8 exceptions don't rely on the C++ exception mechanism) if you try to access an attribute on an undefined value.
-These exceptions are of type
-V8Exception (inheriting from std::exception) and provide the expected what() method which returns a string describing the exception.
-If this isn't sufficient, the actual JavaScript value thrown by V8 can be obtained, but using that requires directly using the V8 API.
-Usually the string is sufficient as it will say something like "Reference error: a is not defined" if you try to access a variable that doesn't exist.
-There are also compiler errors thrown as CompilationError (again, with a what() method returning a descriptive string).
-This allows you to tell if your call to
-->run() with source code (versus a compiled script) failed during compilation or execution.

-	#include "javascript.h"
-	using v8toolkit;

-	class MyClass{
-	public:
-	    MyClass(int x) : x(x){}
-		int x;
-		int add_to_x(int y){return x + y;}
-	};

-	int y = 12;

-	int main(int argc, char ** argv) {

-		PlatformHelper::init(argc, argv);

-		auto isolate_helper = PlatformHelper::create_isolate();
-		isolate_helper.expose_variable("y", y); // exposes the global variable y as "y" within javascript

-		auto class_wrapper = isolate_helper.wrap_class<MyClass>();
-		class_wrapper.add_constructor<int>("MyClass");
-		class_wrapper.add_member("x", &MyClass::x); // make MyClass::x directly accessible within javascript
-		class_wrapper.add_method("add_to_x", &MyClass::add_to_x);

-		auto context_helper = isolate_helper->create_context(); // all code must be run in a context
-		context_helper.run("var myclass = new MyClass(5); myclass.add_to_x(y); myclass.x = 3; myclass.add_to_x(5);");
-	}
+DO NOT READ THIS SECTION
+In the process of JavaScript creating, using, and destroying JavaScript objects backed by C++ objects (like custom-wrapped user-defined classes), it's not always clear when the underlying C++ object should be destroyed versus when it should remain.
+Take object creation, for example: There are many situations in which a user-class C++ object may be instantiated.
+JavaScript calls the registered constructor (new Person()), a registered
+C++ function returns a newly created object with C++'s new (a factory method, for instance, returning a Person * or Pereson &), a registered C++ function returning an r-value.
+What about a user-defined class containing another user-defined object with an accessor to return that contained type.

+How to determine the correct behavior is an ongoing process for this library.
+The rest of this section is a bit of a brain-dump.
+Usually the time when it's known best what the right thing to do
+OK TO START READING AGAIN

 For full example use that's guaranteed to be up to date, please see sample.cpp, toolbox_sample.cpp, and javascript_sample.cpp.
 Also see threaded_smaple.cpp for examples of how to do multithreaded calls.